AdvAnTheMorph/cAML/README.md

 This is a Python implementation of the algorithm extended by an optional numerical parameter to modify each exemplar's weight.

-This README contains brief instructions on how to run the algorithm.
+This README contains a brief overview on how to run the algorithm.
-The [Step-by-Step Guide](doc.md) gives a more detailed description.
+The [Step-by-Step Guide](doc.md) gives more detailed instructions.

 ## Installation